Sleeping Bag (song): Music video

 A music video directed by Steve Barron was made to promote the song.
 In the form of a story narrative, two thieves break into a house to recover a sack of money, but are thwarted by a young woman living in the house who runs off with the sack, meeting a young man who accompanies her on the run.
 After being assisted in their escape by the band members, the ZZ Top video girls and the Eliminator vehicle, the thieves are eventually arrested.

 The video marks the end of the Eliminator vehicle featured in the videos from the Eliminator album (although its supposed destruction happens off-screen) and introduces the Afterburner space shuttle.

 Actors Heather Langenkamp (A Nightmare on Elm Street) and John Dye (Touched by an Angel) appear as the female and male leads.
-Kymberly Herrin who appeared in ZZ Top's Legs music video was cast again as one of the ZZ girls.
+Kymberly Herrin, who previously appeared in the video for "Legs," was cast again as one of the ZZ girls.